Legal Preakness Stakes Betting

 Can I Legally Bet On The Preakness?

-Yes, it is absolutely legal for you to bet on the Preakness Stakes.
-Betting on the ponies has been part of American history since the late 1800s and there are no federal laws that say that you cannot bet on horses.
+The Preakness Stakes is legal for many people to bet on no matter which state you live in.
+This tradition of betting on Preakness has been around since the purse money for the jockeys was only $1,000.
+There are no federal laws that say that you cannot bet on horses.
 On the state level, almost every one of them allows you to bet on horse races as well.
-Due to how relaxed the government is in regards to horse races, there are plenty of resources available that will allow you to bet on the Preakness Stakes no matter where you are.
-We suggest that you go to an online sportsbook and place your bets there so you don’t have to go anywhere to place your bets.
+Due to how relaxed the government is in regard to horse races, there are plenty of resources available including offshore betting sites.
+So instead of going all the way to Maryland to bet at the track, try using a legal online horse racing betting site instead.

 How To Bet On The Preakness Stakes